shawndacosta/G20-AI-PROJECT/README.md

 ## 📚 Existing Studies & Approaches
 Real estate price prediction has been widely explored in data science and machine learning.
-Most existing studies focus on:
+Most studies look at:

-- *Hedonic pricing models*, which analyze how each feature (size, location, rooms…) affects price
+- *Hedonic pricing models*, analyzing how each feature (size, location, rooms…) influences price
 - *Tree-based algorithms* such as Random Forest or Gradient Boosting, recognized for their robustness on tabular data
 - *Geographical modeling*, emphasizing the strong influence of location on housing prices
 - *Large-scale regression systems*, similar to Zillow’s Zestimate or Redfin’s valuation engine